This page was last updated on 15 September, 2021.

 Quarantine Required: Yes

-Quarantine Details: Quarantine for 21 days required for some countries.
+Quarantine Details: Self-isolation for 14 days required for all countries..

 Lockdown in Effect: Partial